linrunner/tlp-doc/faq/battery.rst

 Installation of package `acpi-call-dkms` failed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Debian and Ubuntu derivatives:

-Debian derivatives with kernel >= 4.12 will need at least package version 1.1.0-4 (from Debian Buster).
+* Kernel ≥ 4.12 needs at least package version 1.1.0-4
+  (Debian Buster or Ubuntu 18.04)
+* Kernel ≥ 5.6 needs at least package version 1.1.0-6
+  (Debian unstable or Ubuntu 20.10)

 Kernel module `acpi-call` is not loaded
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^